-Canon 6D versus Canon T5i
+Canon 6D vs T5i

-The Canon EOS 6D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in September 2012 and March 2013.
+The Canon EOS 6D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were officially introduced, respectively, in September 2012 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (T5i) sensor.
-The 6D has a resolution of 20 megapixel, whereas the T5i provides 17.9 MP.
+The 6D has a resolution of 20 megapixels, whereas the T5i provides 17.9 MP.

-Body comparison: Canon 6D vs Canon T5i
+Body comparison: Canon 6D vs T5i

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (17 percent) than the Canon 6D.
 Moreover, the T5i is markedly lighter (25 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the T5i does not feature any corresponding weather-sealing.